GSA/piv-guides/pages/piv_app_int_models.md

 - There is low development LOE on both sides: the ICAM side and the application side
 - Certificates must be synced on both sides
-- Metadata needs to ve loaded on both sides
+- Metadata needs to be loaded on both sides
 - There is moderate coordination effort (i.e., developers on both sides must exchange data and debug at the same time)

 ### Mediated Integration